stanfordjournalism/stanford-progj-2020/docs/power_tools_for_data_wrangling.md

 Acquiring data is typically the first step in a project.

 The Unix [curl][] and [wget][] commands provide a variety of features for obtaining remote files.
-They're handy for one-off experimentation or as part of a re-usable shell script that can be run on at pre-scheduled times.
+They're handy for one-off experimentation or as part of a re-usable shell script that can be run at pre-scheduled times.

 Let's start getting a feel for these commands.
 Open a shell and run the below: